 ISG is the largest support group at the University with over 600 employees.
 Within the context of the University’s commitment to Athena Swan, and in line with a broader approach to change management in ISG, we have taken an opportunity to make some innovative moves to address equality and diversity issues for our staff in an industry that is heavily male dominated.

 We have developed a programme called The PlayFair Steps.
-The name was deliberately chosen to draw upon an understanding of ‘fair play’ at work, which involves everyone.
+The name was deliberately chosen to draw upon an understanding of ‘fair play’ at work, which involves everyone, and to sound familiar.
 The Playfair family are historically connected to the University and the name is well known in the city.
-William Playfair, for instance, was the inventor of both the line and bar chart.
+The University is home to the Playfair Library, and the Playfair Steps take one quickly from the ‘old town’ to the ‘new town’ alongside the national galleries.
+Willian Henry Playfair was an architect and his nephew (also) William was an early pioneer of infographics and the inventor of both the line and bar chart.
 Given that our initiative started after the preparation and reporting of data from a gender equality survey, the name seems fitting.

-PlayFair Steps has manifested in two ways via a Lecture Series and an Equality Working Group.
-Via these manifestations, the initiative has four distinct themes, each of which are discussed within this case study:
+PlayFair Steps in ISG has manifested in two ways: via a Lecture Series and an Equality Working Group.
+Through these manifestations, the initiative has four distinct themes, each of which are discussed within this case study: